Skip Navigation

 Program-level Student Learning Outcomes (SLOs) for the MLIS:

 SLO 1 Core Knowledge.
-Graduates demonstrate advanced knowledge of LIS theories, principles, and practices.
-Core knowledge is reflected in the ALA Accreditation Standard I.2:
+Graduates demonstrate advanced knowledge of LIS theories, history, principles, and practices, including advocacy for underserved groups.
+Core knowledge is reflected in the ALA Accreditation Standard II:

 SLO 2 Intellectual Skill.
-Graduates demonstrate an ability to find, collect, evaluate, critically analyze, organize, synthesize, and disseminate information from multiple sources.
+Graduates demonstrate an ability to find, collect, evaluate, critically analyze, organize, synthesize, and disseminate and preserve information, in different information formats, from multiple sources.

 Upon completion of the program, graduates will be able to:

-1. Demonstrate critical thinking including explaining issues and developing well-articulated arguments and conclusions
+• Demonstrate critical thinking including explaining issues and developing well-articulated arguments and conclusions.

-2. Demonstrate an ability to analyze complex issues within an LIS context
+• Demonstrate an ability to analyze complex issues within an LIS context.

-3. Demonstrate an ability to identify and utilize relevant data and reasoning as a foundation for problem solving
+• Demonstrate an ability to identify and utilize relevant data and reasoning as a foundation for problem solving, such as in collection management and fiduciary planning.

-4. Demonstrate an ability to engage in creative thinking and creative problem solving
+• Demonstrate an ability to engage in creative thinking and creative problem solving.

 SLO 3 Professional and Scholarly Communication.
 Graduates demonstrate effective oral and written communication skills.